TN 19 (05-07)

 To submit the original document or a copy certified by the record custodian.

-To write his/her name and Social Security claim number on the back of the document for identification purposes.
+To write his/her name and Social Security claim number on the back of the document

 That no benefits can be approved for payment until SSA reviews the evidence.